 The tropical butterflies, which include Swallowtails, Morphos, Caligos and Longwings, arrive as pupae and are hatched in the puparium within the glasshouse.
 The planting in the Butterfly House is designed specifically for the temperature and humidity levels needed by the butterflies and features varieties that are attractive to them.
 These include phalaenopsis orchids, jasmine, banana plants, lemon trees, lantana and swiss cheese plants.

-“There is also a small water feature to provide moisture and maintain humidity,” added Chris.
+“There is also a small water feature to provide moisture and maintain humidity,” adds Chris.

 Portsmouth City Council funded the entire capital cost of the new Butterfly House.
-Grants from Tesco, Waitrose and Fyffes, as well as, fundraising activities all helped to contribute to the costs of the internal features.
+Grants from Tesco, Waitrose and Fyffes together with fundraising activities helped to contribute to the costs of the internal features.